 Don’t these vases look so elegant?
-Once you’re done painting your wine bottles white, place tape on the bottom part of the bottles.
+Once you’re done painting your wine bottles white, place tape on the bottom part of the glass bottles.
 This will help serve as a guide for when you place your glitter.

 9. Succulent Terrarium

 Cut off one of the sides of a wine bottle to make a succulent terrarium.
 To make sure the plants don’t shift, fill both the body and the neck of the bottle with soil.
-This will stop the plants from budging.
+This will prevent the plants from budging.

 11. Garden Marker

 Tip: Need help taking the wrapper off a bottle?
-Simply soak the bottle in warm water and peel off the label.
+Simply soak the glass bottle in warm water and peel off the label.

 12. Cheese Tray

 Tip: Although it’s tempting, do NOT preheat the kiln.
-If the bottle gets too hot, it could shatter.
+If the glass bottle gets too hot, it could shatter.